Auto Insurance Quote Forms

 - $60,000 in bodily injury liability per two or more people

 How Much Auto Insurance Coverage Should I Have?

 Everyone has different needs when it comes to car insurance.
 In general, it’s recommended that drivers carry around $500,000 in liability insurance alone as well as other coverages to protect the vehicle and those inside.

 What Type Of Car Insurance Is Best?

 Full coverage car insurance is recommended.
 This type of policy is simply a combination of coverages geared to cover your vehicle as much as possible.
-Along with liability insurance, full coverage auto insurance typically includes:
+Along with liability insurance, full coverage auto insurance in North Carolina typically includes:

 - Comprehensive Coverage: This provides compensation for loss or damage to the insured vehicle due to fire, wind, hail, falling objects, theft or vandalism.

 - Collision Coverage: This provides compensation for loss or damage to the insured vehicle due to collision with another vehicle or object.

 - Personal Injury Protection: This coverage, known as PIP, helps cover medical expenses for the driver and their passengers after an accident, no matter who is at fault.